Sign up to our mailing list

 Leases – the majority of leases will now be ‘on balance sheet’.
 Leases previously classified as operating leases, with the annual rental charge being accounted for through the income statement, will now be accounted for on the balance sheet by recognising a ‘right-of-use asset’ in tangible fixed assets, and the future lease payments as the lease liability.
 There are some limited exceptions to this new treatment (for low value assets, or leases of less than 12 months) but this will be a major change to entity’s balance sheets under FRS 102 (note, this change has not been made in FRS 105, for micro-entities).
 This is in line with how international accounting standards treat leases (IFRS 16).

 Revenue recognition – the new approach is likely to affect many businesses.
 It requires revenue to be recognised in line with a five-step recognition model, considering whether performance obligations have been satisfied before recognising revenue.
 This is how international accounting standards treat revenue (IFRS 15).
-At present, current UK GAAP’s approach is to assess the transfer of risks and rewards from revenue transactions.
-For some it will lead to minimal or no changes, but for others it will have a very significant impact on revenue recognition.
-We expect many companies with construction and services contracts will end up recognising profits later under the new standard.
+UK GAAP’s approach has been to assess the transfer of risks and rewards from revenue transactions.
+For some, the change will have minimal or no effect, but for others it has a very significant impact on revenue recognition.

 - A new definition of fair value and guidance on measurement to align with IFRS 13;